Friday, August 26, 2011

 #3: The milk wash, brushed over the exposed part of the crust, will help it brown and will add to the flavor of the crust because of the natural sugar in the milk.

-Apple Pie with Cheddar Crust, from Gourmet Magazine, September 2009
+Apple Pie with Cheddar Crust, adapted from Gourmet magazine, September 2009

 For pastry: